coord-e/jot_pdf/README.md

 ## Code of Conduct

-Everyone interacting in the Pdfwrite project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pdfwrite/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the PDFWrite project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/coord-e/pdfwrite/blob/master/CODE_OF_CONDUCT.md).